vietnogi/reactDemo/README.md

 - go to localhost:9000 with your browser and the app should be running
 - open index.(js/html) with your favorite editor and follow the code from there

-## Watch JSX and ReactJS in action
-- Watch about 2 minutes of https://youtu.be/LY6y3HbDVmg?t=137 on JSX

-- Watch JSX in action here https://youtu.be/05PVkl_Yxho

-- Watch how to create a component with ReactJS here https://youtu.be/zhdSlQ6jdZ4

-- Watch how to create a router with ReactJS here https://youtu.be/Nmz_GKfPfC0

-- Watch how to nest multiple routers with ReactJS here https://youtu.be/mdDjd4dYiB4